What is hepatozoonosis?

 The treatment of hepatozoonosis depends upon the species that is causing the infection.

-H. americanum is managed, not completely cured.
-However, many dogs are able to achieve long-term remission with appropriate treatment.
-Dogs are typically treated with three different medications until their clinical signs have resolved: trimethoprim-sulfa, clindamycin, and pyrimethamine.
-Once clinical signs resolve, dogs receive long-term treatment with a drug called decoquinate.
+H. americanum can be managed but not cured.
+Many dogs may achieve long-term remission with appropriate treatment.
+Dogs are typically treated with three different medications until their clinical signs have resolved: trimethoprim-sulfa (Bactrim®), clindamycin (Antirobe®, Cleocin®, ClinDrops®, Clintabs®), and pyrimethamine (Daraprim®).
+Once clinical signs resolve, dogs receive long-term treatment with the drug decoquinate (Deccox®).
 This medication is continued for at least two years, though longer treatment may be required depending on clinical signs and laboratory test results.
 Signs may recur after stopping the medication, in which case treatment is repeated.

 Can anything be done to prevent hepatozoonosis?